 - Overall, we rate The Star Right Biased based on editorial positions that favor the right.
-We also rate them Mixed factually due to poor sourcing and for having connections to the Malaysian Chinese Association (MCA), which is a right-wing political party.
+We also rate them Mixed factually due to poor sourcing and having connections to the Malaysian Chinese Association (MCA), a right-wing political party.

 Factual Reporting: MIXED